seemantpradhan/frontend-interview/Fundamentals/Hoisting.md

 Function expressions (var):
 - Declarations are hoisted, but not initializations.
 The value of the variable is undefined if accessed before initialization.

+Function declarations (let and const):
+- Declarations are hoisted, but not initialized.
+Accessing them results in ReferenceError until the actual declaration is encountered.

 Function declarations (function):
 - Both declaration and definition are fully hoisted.